NxPKG/khulnasoft-docs/content/hyperdrive/learning/connect-to-postgres.md

 {{</Aside>}}

-To quickly create a Hyperdrive that connects to an existing PostgreSQL database, you can use the [wrangler](/workers/wrangler/install-and-update/) CLI or use the [Cloudflare dashboard](https://dash.cloudflare.com/?to=/:account/workers-and-pages/hyperdrive).
+To quickly create a Hyperdrive that connects to an existing PostgreSQL database, you can use the [wrangler](/workers/wrangler/install-and-update/) CLI or use the [Khulnasoft dashboard](https://dash.Khulnasoft.com/?to=/:account/workers-and-pages/hyperdrive).

 When using wrangler, replace the placeholder value provided to `--connection-string` with the connection string for your database: